 This is a psychological technique where you basically get more and more used to the things you fear until they no longer make you afraid or anxious.

 To extinguish the fear you create an exposure hierarchy ladder.
-This is when you write down the specific things you fear about that thing in order of least threatening to most terrifying.
+This is when you write down the specific things you fear the most about in order of least threatening, to most terrifying.

-Then you try the least threatening item on the list over and over until you stop feeling fear when you do it.
+Then you do the least threatening item on the list, over and over until you stop feeling fear when you do it.

-When you dig into the beliefs which have limited your success, dig them out of your subconscious mind, and create that awareness you become more capable of doing whatever it is you’re afraid of.
+When you dig into the beliefs which have limited your success and dig them out of your subconscious mind, creating that awareness will make you capable of doing whatever it is you’re afraid of.

 When you engage with your personal power, you’ll find that you no longer feel held back by the fears that once kept you stuck.

-If you’re interested in chatting about whether working together on your fear of success if a fit for you I invite you to schedule a free 30-minute call to talk about what’s been holding you back.
+If you’re interested in chatting about your fear of success, schedule a free 30-minute call with myself and let’s talk about what’s been holding you back.